Lack of tools or too many tools It's been proven that

 Your market research is very important for them.

 Allow them to adapt as needed based on feedback they receive from prospects, but provide them with some talking points and ideas of customers as a starting point.
-They will then become your main source of information for how to target and market your product or service, as they'll receive immediate feedback and information regarding your industry.

-Need for content that truly helps the sale As mentioned above, you need to provide your sales team with existing content to help them sell.
+As mentioned above, you need to provide your sales team with existing content to help them sell.

-A landing page for your product or service, a blog that provides additional insight into your services or products, white papers or e-books – all are forms of
+A landing page for your product or service, a blog that provides additional insight into your services or products, white papers or e-books – all are forms of lead generation in the B2B world that also help your sales process.

 But it should not be fluff or sales-y: this content needs to provide true value.